-Coulomb energy into the radiative energy of electron-positron pairs, and as a result the baryon core restarts to accelerate the collapse process by further gaining gravitational energy.
+It this chapter, it is an assumption that the gravitationally collapsing process is represented by the sequence of events: the baryon core starts to collapse from rest by gaining gravitational energy, the increasing Coulomb energy results in decreasing kinetic energy and slowing down the collapse process, the electric processes discussed in Secs.
+C.5, C.6 and C.7 convert the Coulomb energy into the radiative energy of electron-positron pairs, and as a result the baryon core restarts to accelerate the collapse process by further gaining gravitational energy.
 This indicates that in the gravitationally collapsing process, the gravitational energy must be partly converted into the radiative energy of electron-positron pairs.
 However, we have not been able so far to calculate all processes with very different time and length scales from one event to another in the sequence, so that it is impossible to quantitatively obtain the rate of the conversion of the gravitational energy to the energy of electron-positron pairs.
-Nevertheless, by summing over all events in the sequence of the gravitationally collapsing process, we approximately estimate the total number and energy of electron-positron pairs produced in the range $R_c \sim 5 \times 10^5 - 10^7 \text{cm}$: $10^{56} - 10^{57}$ and $10^{52} - 10^{53}$ erg for the ratio $N_v/N_B \approx 1/38$; 10^{55} - 10^{56} and 10^{51} - 10^{52} erg for the ratio $N_v/N_B \approx 1/380$.
+Nevertheless, by summing over all events in the sequence of the gravitationally collapsing process, we approximately estimate the total number and energy of electron-positron pairs produced in the range $R_c \sim 5 \times 10^5 - 10^7$ cm: $10^{56} - 10^{57}$ and $10^{52}-10^{53}$ erg for the ratio $N_p/N_B \approx 1/38$; $10^{55}-10^{56}$ and $10^{51}-10^{52}$ erg for the ratio $N_p/N_B \approx 1/380$.
 These electron-positron pairs undergo the plasma oscillation in strong electric fields and annihilate to photons to form a neutral plasma of photons and electron-positron pairs Ruffini et al. (2003b,a).
 This is reminiscent of the vacuum polarization of a charged black hole Damour and Ruffini (1975); Cherubini et al. (2009) and a sphere of electron-positron pairs and photons, called a Dyadosphere that is supposed to be dynamically created during gravitational collapse in Refs.
 Ruffini and Xue (2008a); Preparata et al. (1998, 2003).